 TipsThis post may contain affiliate links.
 If you buy something we get a small commission at no extra cost to you(learn more )

-Entertainment designers and concept artists are tasked with the job of creating something from nothing.
-The best artists create things nobody has ever seen before, yet they’re easy to recognize and quickly grow on the viewer.
+Entertainment designers and concept artists are tasked with creating something from nothing.
+The best artists create things nobody has ever seen before while still feeling believable.

 The artist’s visual library is a crucial part of this creative process.

 Many artists only draw from life and this can leave them chained to references.
 How do you draw a dragon creature if you can’t look at a real dragon?
 There’s always the Internet, but what if you don’t have that?
 Now you’re relying on memory.
 This is where your visual library resides.

 Feng Zhu put together a detailed video explaining this visual library.
 It’s not as complex as you think but it’s probably more important than you’d assume.

 If you were the owner of a library you’d have access to thousands of different books at your fingertips day or night.
 You don’t need to read them all at every moment, but when you’re thinking about one particular subject you know where to find specific books on the topic.

 This is a great analogy of visual libraries for artists.

 In this case your brain is the library and all the metaphorical library books are the visuals in your head.
 The biggest question is where do you get all these different visuals for your library?

 Most artists subconsciously pick up visuals from things that stand out to them over the years.
 These could be anything from comic books to TV shows and print books(the imagination is a powerful thing).